Symmetry restoration in mean-field approaches: Projection methods in simple nuclear models and ab initio calculations

-In Ref.~\cite{GAO-ZC2015_PRC92-064310} calculations with variation after projection on spin, isospin, and mass number have been carried out in the even-even nuclei in the sd-shell using the well known and successful USDB interaction, which was adjusted to configuration interaction calculations in this space \cite{(Bro06)}.
-The binding energies turn out to be very close to the exact configuration interaction results.
-The differences are very small in cases, where the number of parameters in the projected wave functions is close or larger than the dimension of the configuration interaction space.
+In \citeasnoun{GAO-ZC2015_PRC92-064310} calculations with variation after projection on spin, isospin, and mass number were carried out in the even-even nuclei in the sd-shell using the well known and successful USDB interaction, which was adjusted to configuration-interaction calculations in this space \cite{(Bro06)}.
+The binding energies turn out to be very close to the exact configuration-interaction results.
+The differences are very small in cases, where the number of parameters in the projected wave functions is close or larger than the dimension of the configuration-interaction space.
 For the opposite case one finds energy differences of up to 500 keV.
-Angular momentum projection is very important for these results.
-Calculations with angular momentum projection lead in most of the cases to triaxial deformations of the intrinsic states.
+Angular-momentum projection is very important for these results.
+Calculations with angular-momentum projection lead in most of the cases to triaxial deformations of the intrinsic states.
 This is not the case for the calculation without $\mathit{J}$-projection.
 This is in agreement with systematic mean-field investigations with the Gogny-force without projection in large model spaces \cite{Delaroche2010_PRC81-014303}.

-Intrinsic wave functions with different deformations can be included in the Generator coordinate method.
-In Ref. \cite{GAO-ZC2009_PRC79-014311} this method is extended by adding at each deformation not only the lowest Hartree-Fock configuration, but in addition a large number $n$p-$n$h configurations and projecting all these states on good angular momentum.
-This is a projected configuration interaction calculation.
-The results are compared with exact solutions for nuclei in the sd- and pf-shell and it is found that not only the energies, but also the quadrupole moments and the B(E2) transition probabilities are in very good agreement with the exact configuration interaction calculations in the spherical basis.
+Intrinsic wave functions with different deformations can be included in the generator coordinate method.
+In \citeasnoun{GAO-ZC2009_PRC79-014311} this method is extended by adding at each deformation not only the lowest Hartree-Fock configuration, but in addition a large number $n$p-$n$h configurations and projecting all these states on good angular momentum.
+This is a projected configuration-interaction calculation.
+The results are compared with exact solutions for nuclei in the sd- and pf-shell and it is found that not only the energies, but also the quadrupole moments and the B(E2) transition probabilities are in very good agreement with the exact configuration-interaction calculations in the spherical basis.